metamapper-io/docs/docs/metadata-ssh-tunnels.md

 ### Create SSH user

 We recommend creating a separate SSH user specifically for your Metamapper instance.
-Login to your SSH tunnel server and run the following commands:
+To do this, you will need to run the following commands from **within your SSH tunnel server**.

 Create group `metamapper`: